 In addition, managers responsible for the firm's relationship with key suppliers visit them at their own premises from time to time.
 This gives us an opportunity to observe first hand their working conditions and to talk to a sample of their workers direct.
 In many cases, we have a contractual right to audit the performance and working practices of our suppliers.

-Approved and signed by: Paul Stacey, Executive Partner
+Paul Stacey, Executive Partner